jgallen23/grunt-hash/README.md

 # grunt-hash

-Append a unique hash to the end of a filename for cache busting.
+Calculates a unique hash of a file.
+This hash can be appended to the filename.
 For example:

 examples/test1.js => examples/dist/test1.b93fd451.js

+It can also add the hash as a comment to javascript, CSS, PHP and HTML files.

 ##Grunt 0.4